bonedaddy/csync/README.md

 # csync

 `csync` is a C equivalent of Golang's [`sync` package](https://godoc.org/sync).
 And provides a wrapper around pthread conditions, a reusable object pool, and a wait group.
+It is written in C11.